 the Bayes Theorem, published in a posthumous paper in 1763.
 [14].

-A too brief introduction to Bayesian inference and its computational implementation.
-In Bayesian in- ference, prior information is combined with new data to yield an updated posterior estimate for the probability of a hypothesis [20].
+Bayesian inference and its computational implementation.
+In Bayesian inference, prior information is combined with new data to yield an updated posterior DEFINE estimate for the probability of a hypothesis [20].
 The Bayesian approach is hence analogous to clinical decision-making [16].
 Physicians continuously update their preliminary diagnosis as new information comes in.
 Prior belief in a diagnosis may be weakened by new laboratory information, leading to an alternative disease hypothesis; or new lab information may reaffirm the initial diagnosis.
 [21].
-Bayesian inference for more complex (hierarchical) models can often not be derived analytically; instead we calculate numerical approximations of the multi-dimensional integrals to obtain the posterior distributions of the parameters of interest.
+Bayesian inference for more complex (hierarchical) models can often not be derived analytically; instead it provides numerical approximations of the multi-dimensional integrals to obtain the posterior? distributions of the parameters of interest.
 In technical terms, Markov Chain Monte Carlo (MCMC) based Bayesian inference methods sample from a posterior probability distribution after building a Markov chain.
-In lay terms, MCMC simulation replaces intractable analytical integration with empirical summaries of samples from the posterior distribution [22]: Instead of analyzing the odds, we simulate throwing the dice repeatedly.
+Thus, MCMC simulation replaces intractable analytical integration with empirical summaries of samples from the posterior distribution [22]: Instead of analyzing the odds, it simulates” throwing the dice” repeatedly.

 Observations and outcomes in APPROVE and PROOFCheck will be nested hierarchically.
 For exam- ple, repetitive oxygen saturation measurements will be similar in the same patients; the closer in time they are, the higher the correlation between repeated observations.
-Equally, patients seen by one and same hospitalist will tend to have similar outcomes, predicted by that physician’s behavior and qualities.
-As an example, some physi- cians (or services) will follow a more liberal fluid management, others will emphasize early diureses; clearly this choice will summarily affect the respiratory failure risk of specifically those patients under this physician’s care.
+Equally, patients seen by the same hospitalist will tend to have similar outcomes, predicted by that physician’s behavior and qualities.
+As an example, some physi- cians (or services) will follow a more liberal fluid management, others will emphasize early diureses; clearly this choice will globally affect the respiratory failure risk of those patients.
 Generally, physicians in large academic medical systems like ours are organized in services, which are integrated across wards, clustered in several hospitals.
-Consequently, the observations in our hospitalized patient cohort at the Albert Einstein College of Medicine, their outcomes and their propensity to respond to treatments, all are hierarchically nested; this requires more than just fitting well-known models at larger scales.
+Consequently, the observations in our hospitalized patient cohort, their outcomes and their propensity to respond to treatments, are all hierarchically nested; this requires more than just fitting well-known models at larger scales.

-Hierarchical models better exploit the fine-grained multilevel structures of electronic medical records and will therefore optimally predict acute respiratory failure in our trial cohort.
+Hierarchical models better exploit the fine-grained multilevel structures of EMRs.
+This approach may optimally predict acute respiratory failure in our trial cohort be enriching the model.
 Fitting our predictive regression model, we would want the regression coefficients to vary by group (by service, by medical unit, by hospital), to realistically model the complex correlations seen in actual clinical practice.
 The number of parameters to estimate grows very quickly and so do the potential interactions.
 Reciprocally, even with very large data sets, the sample size in each subgroup will shrink rapidly; estimates using least squares or maximum likelihood will become noisy and thus often become essentially useless.
 One solution lies in hierarchical modeling, where we estimate hyper-parameters and hyper-hyper-parameters, to represent how lower level parameters vary across different groupings, as detailed in the approach under aim 1 [23].
 Bayesian methods are particularly suited for flexible hierarchical modeling [24, 25].
 With their inherent flexibility and robustness, Bayesian hierarchical models will outperform classical models for also for EMR- based prediction thanks to "partial pooling" [26].

 Prediction based on "partial pooling" outperforms the no-pooling and complete-pooling approach.
 Employing hierarchical modeling for our prediction model will be more efficient, as can be shown mathemati- cally or via cross-validation [19].
 "No pooling" would be an alternative approach to estimate the model for each specific subset of interest separately.
 But addressing and exploring the complexity and granularity, the richness